AI Agent Application Demo: Putting a Brain Inside Your App¶

 ]);

-Step 6: Calling the LLM
+Step 5: Calling the LLM¶

-The LLM call is straightforward.
-The service uses ChatOllama with two key settings:
+The LLM setup uses two key settings:

 // src/chats/chats.service.ts

-const chat = new ChatOllama({
+this.llm = new ChatOllama({

 model: process.env.OLLAMA_MODEL || 'qwen2.5:7b',